Skip to main content

 Every road segment has an implied speed limit or set of speed limits defined by its road class and local rules, norms, and customs.
 Note: as with access and turn restrictions, the Overture transportation schema does not attempt to specify these implied speed limits.

 The implied speed limits may be configured for the whole road segment by providing an explicit value for the property speed_limits.
-Note: granular speed limits can also be specified at the level of individual lanes, as explained elsewhere.

 As with access restrictions and turn restrictions, speed limits can be specified using rules.